thumbor/thumbor/docs/background_color.rst

 Description
 -----------

-The background_color filter sets the background layer set to specified color.
+The background_color filter sets the background layer to the specified color.
 This is specifically useful when converting transparent images (PNG) to JPEG

 Arguments